opentripplanner/OpenTripPlanner/docs/sandbox/DataOverlay.md

 }
 ```

-Default values for Data overlay plugin can also be included in router-config instead of being sent with teach request.
+Default values for Data overlay plugin can also be included in router-config instead of being sent with each request.
 If any Data overlay parameters are passed in user query, all the default values from router-config are ignored.
 ```json
 // router-config.json
 {